chrisstonedev/personal-website-11ty/src/mob-programming.md

 them join the working group.

-And the speed at which code is written is a very misleading metric, because, ideally, the code that you produce through mob programming needs less rework, and less attention to improve in future iterations, because the quality--which also is tricky to measure--is ideally higher.
+And the speed at which code is written is a very misleading metric, because, ideally, the code that you produce through mob programming needs less rework, and less attention to improve in future iterations, because the quality---which also is tricky to measure---is ideally higher.